Nurse Types / Infusion Nurse

-Every Registered Nurse must pass the NCLEX, a national exam that certifies you have a minimum level of skill and knowledge to practice safely.
+Every registered nurse must pass the NCLEX-RN, a national exam that certifies you have a minimum level of skill and knowledge to practice safely.

-There are two versions of the NCLEX for both practical and registered nurses.
-Learn which one is right for you.
-After you pass the NCLEX, you are eligible to apply for a nursing license in your state and begin applying for jobs.
+After you pass the NCLEX-RN, you are eligible to apply for a nursing license in your state and begin applying for jobs.

 Step 2 – Accumulate experience

-Infusion nurses should have a strong grasp of peripheral, midline, and central line insertion.
-They should also be knowledgeable in management, pharmacology, and patient education.
-The best way to acquire this experience is to work at the bedside for a few years.
+Infusion nurses should have a strong knowledge of peripheral, midline, and central line venous catheters to include potential problems associated with the devices.
+They should also have a strong understanding of pharmacology and be comfortable with providing patient education.
+The best way to acquire this experience is to work as a bedside RN for a few years.

 Helpful skills and experience